wikimedia-research/translation-recs-app/README.md

 **Article Creation API**
 ----
-  Given an source and target wiki, the API provides source articles missing in the target.
+  Given a source and target wiki, the API provides source articles missing in the target.

 * **URL**
   * http://recommend.wmflabs.org/api